jmcanterafonseca-iota/zebra-iota-edge-sdk_deprecated/README.md

 ## About

 This SDK allows building applications with Zebra Devices in combination with the [IOTA](https://wiki.iota.org) Distributed Ledger Technology.
-It is composed by the following modules:
+It is composed of the following modules:

 * **[Identity Enabler](./identity-enabler)**.
 Provides all the scaffolding structured around reference applications that facilitate the creation of solutions that exploit [IOTA  Decentralized Identities](https://files.iota.org/comms/IOTA_The_Case_for_a_Unified_Identity.pdf) in different domains (Personal identity and health passports, Organizational Identities and Device Identities in the Global Trade and Supply Chain domain).